r-andy79/issue-tracker-project/README.md

 2. Installation of gunicorn
 3. Installation of whitenoise
 4. Export of all requirements to requirements.txt file
-5. Creating setup.sh file that run database migration
-6. Creating a Procfile
+5. Creating a Procfile
-7. Creating an application in Heroku
+6. Creating an application in Heroku
-8. Linking PostgreSQL database to Heroku application
+7. Linking PostgreSQL database to Heroku application
-9. Setting environment variables in Heroku
+8. Setting environment variables in Heroku
-10. Creating Heroku remote ...
+9. Creating a Heroku remote
-11. Pushing the application to Heroku
+10. Pushing the application to Heroku
-12. Creating a superuser on Heroku server
+11. Creating a superuser on Heroku server

 There are no differences between deployed and development version of the application.

-## Acknowledgements